Doctor of Applied Social Research

-Become a leader in your field with a Professional Doctorate in Applied Social Research.
+Become a leader in your field with a Doctor of Applied Social Research.
 Continue working while you study and graduate with invaluable expertise.

-Our Applied Social Research Doctorate is designed to transform the way you think as a professional and ensure you can make a powerful impact in your field.
+Our Doctor of Applied Social Research is designed to transform the way you think as a professional and ensure you can make a powerful impact in your field.

 If you’re an experienced professional who wants to advance your expertise and broaden your career opportunities, this course is an ideal match.
 From the outset, you’ll gain high-quality research skills that can be immediately applied in the workplace and refined through access to seminars and advanced training opportunities.
 You’ll also benefit from the guidance of our expert staff and your interaction with fellow professionals and executives from a range of social science backgrounds.

 The course is highly flexible and attendance is kept to a minimum to ensure you can fit your studies around your career.
-You’ll also have the opportunity to fine-tune your Doctorate based on your profession – choosing one of the following pathways:
+You’ll also have the opportunity to fine-tune your Doctor of Applied Social Research based on your profession – choosing one of the following pathways:

 Ultimately, you’ll acquire skills that bring you up-to-date with the latest ideas, findings and research methods in your field, all of which you can feed back into optimising the workplace and taking decisive actions that improve services and advance your career.

 This course is designed to enhance the way you think as a professional and give you the research skills you need to make a genuine impact on your working environment.
 We’ll bring you up-to-date with the latest ideas, findings and methods in your field, challenging assumptions and changing how you think about the relationship between research, scholarship and expertise.
 You’ll be encouraged to look at new ideas about systems, how decisions are made and how to design the professional environment so that you can see, understand, evaluate, plan and take action with maximum speed and efficiency.